 If you’re looking for some affordable restaurants in Virginia Beach to take the family (or that special someone) out for a bite to eat, there are plenty of great restaurants and eateries worth trying.
 The best part?
 You won’t have to leave with an empty wallet.

 So, what’s out there?
-Whether you’re craving breakfast, lunch or dinner, we’ve compiled some good, affordable restaurants in Virginia Beach that are sure to leave you (and your wallet) feeling satisfied.
+Whether you’re craving breakfast, lunch, or dinner, we’ve compiled some good, affordable restaurants in Virginia Beach (in no particular order) that are sure to leave you (and your wallet) feeling satisfied.

 Affordable Restaurants (Breakfast/Brunch)